-Here are a few brief stories about some of the guests that have been at St. Luke’s in the last three years.
+Here are a few brief stories about some of the guests that have been at St. Luke’s.
 Names and some details of their stories have been changed to protect anonymity.

 - Beth is a middle-aged woman with severe health problems.
 She was on disability but lost her benefits due to a bureaucratic issue.
 With no income, she lost her housing and had no place to go.
 We welcomed her into the Guesthouse where she stayed until, with the help of Senator McGovern and Congressman Neal, her benefits were reinstated, and she got back into an apartment of her own.
 She wrote us: “I will never forget everything you’ve done for me.
 A great big heartfelt thank you to each of you.
 I really appreciate everything.”